tkumli/gql/README.md

 ```
 ### Nesting fields and named fragments into each other

-Use the `fields` option to define nested fields more concisely:
+Use the `fields` option to define nested fields more concisely.

 Use the `spread` field option to inlcude a named fragment more concisely:

 ```elixir